 - Promote the recognition of the professional accomplishments of minorities

-- Attract minority students to the profession
+- Attract students from underrepresented or marginalized groups to the profession

-- Identify minority-friendly educational institutions and businesses
+- Identify inclusive educational institutions and businesses

-- Provide mentoring to minority students
+- Provide mentoring to underrepresented students

 - And much much more!